 Max Wertheimer wrote "Experimentelle Studien über das Sehen von Bewegung" (Experimental Studies of the Perception of Movement) in 1912, which became an eminent "textbook" of Gestalt psychology.
 Wertheimer worked in conjunction with psychologists Köhler and Koffka to develop the theory.
 Wertheimer also proved how Gestalt principles could be used to explain problems in ethics, the nature of truth, and political behavior.

-The trio then applied Gestalt theory to issues of perception, including problem-solving, learning, and thinking.
+The trio then applied Gestalt psychology theory to issues of perception, including problem-solving, learning, and thinking.
 Wertheimer, Köhler, and Koffka had all relocated to the United States by the mid-1930s and became professors.

 Later, and primarily by Kurt Lewin, Gestalt principles were also applied to motivation, social psychology, personality, aesthetics, and economic behavior.